 1944 - On 1 July von Stauffenberg is promoted to colonel and appointed chief-of-staff to the Reserve Army commanding general.
 The position gives him direct access to Hitler's briefing sessions.

-Able because of his injuries to get close to Hitler without being searched, and frustrated by the continuing failures, von Stauffenberg now decides to take personal responsibility for planting the bomb to end the Führer's life and bring down his regime.
+Able because of his injuries to get close to Hitler without being searched, and frustrated by the continuing failures, von Stauffenberg now decides to take personal responsibility for planting the bomb to end the Führer's life and bring down the Nazi regime.

 "Fate has offered us this opportunity, and I would not refuse it for anything in the world," von Stauffenberg says, continuing, "I have examined myself before God and my conscience.
 It must be done because this man (Hitler) is evil personified."